decretist/Dissertation/Chapter2/chapter2.md

 Dicta are text that Gratian (whoever we think he is) actually wrote and are therefore subject to function word analysis for authorship attribution.]

-[^eichbauer]: The distinction between rubrics and *dicta* is blurry:
-"Gratian rarely took his rubrics from earlier collections.
-Rather he created his own and often melded the rubrics with the dicta."
-[@eichbauer_redactions_2007, 107] "Both J. Rambaud-Buhot and John Noonan, Jr. have highlighted the similarity between dicta and rubrics, that is, a rubric very often echoes the dictum that immediately preceded it." and "These isolated instances in the first cluster show that Gratian felt that the dictum was sufficient for summarizing the following *auctoritas*." [@eichbauer_redactions_2007, 115] **Expand to include inscriptions.**

-[^register]: "Since Gratian frequently took fragments of letters from the Register of Gregory I---266 in all---using the inscription 'in registro', older research assumed that he must have used this important source in the form of the *Registrum Hadrianum*.
-According to more recent research (Landau), even these texts from the Register of Gregory I found in Gratian derive almost without exception from canonical collections predating Gratian; the direct use of the Register is probable in only a single case."
-[C.27 q.1 c.19 (JE 1496)] [@landau_gratian_2008, 34].

 "The *dicta* in Gratian's *Decretum* bring the reader closer to its author than any other part of the text."[@winroth_making_2000, 187]